Qualifications

 - GCSE grade D in English

-- Have secured employment with an engineering firm.
+- Have secured employment as an apprentice with an engineering firm.

 Non-native speakers must provide evidence of competency in English Language.